mafila/psolver/README.md

 cube333 uses modified Kociemba's two-phase algorithm, it takes about 9 seconds

 cube444, cube555 uses several-phase algorithm, major know-how is in pairing edges.
+The search for the solution takes about 1 min

+Face-turning Octahedron works for about 1 min

 Result depends on CPU frequency and number of cores, version of CPU AVX instructions and GCC version.
-The search for the solution takes about 1 min

-Face-turning Octahedron uses two-phase algorithm and also works for about 1 min

 Average move count based on 10000 runs for various CPU:

 |CPU|cube333|ftoctahedron|cube444|cube555|